avestura/AryanWPFTemplate/README.md

 ## Description
 ##### Animation.cs
-This file is used for adding your custom extension animations to the project.
-There are already some animations defined in these file (for example: `HideUsingLinearAnimation()`)
+This file is used for adding custom extension animations to the project.
+There are already some animations defined in this file (for example: `HideUsingLinearAnimation()`)

 ##### App.xaml
 All resources are defined here.
-If you added any Template or Style as a `ResourceDictionary` file, you shoud address it here.
+If you added any `ResourceDictionary` file, you shoud address it here as a merged dictionary.

 ##### Configuration.cs
 This file is used for saving config of your app to a file.
-For using this feature, simply define a Property for this class and call
+For using this feature, simply define a Property in this class and call
 `SaveSettingsToFile()`.
 For loading configurations, call `LoadSettingsFromFile()`.
 Config will be loaded to `App.CurrentApp.Configuration`.

 ##### Extensions.cs